uasoft-indonesia/badaso-post-module/README.md

 php artisan badaso-blog:seed
 ```

-- If you want to run the seeds on `database/seeds/Badaso/Blog/`, you need to run `composer dump-autoload`.

 - Add the plugins to your `MIX_BADASO_MODULES` to `.env`.
 If you have another plugins installed, include them using delimiter comma (,).

 ```